GabiArrieta/socialApp-mongo-react-auth/README.md

 # Share a post - Social App

+## Mern application

+App developed using React, Node.js, Express & MongoDB

 <img src='./client/src/images/image0.png' />

-## Introduction

-Using React, Node.js, Express & MongoDB I developed a Full Stack MERN Application

 The App is a simple social media app that allows users to post and share publications with other people, and it has authentication with google.